spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 3. Select the cluster that is using the profile with the registry credentials.

-4. Navigate to the **Profile** tab of the cluster to confirm that the cluster is pulling images the private registry.
+4. Navigate to the **Events** tab of the cluster to see if the cluster is instructed pull images from the private registry.

+5. If the cluster is successfully provisioned and enters the **Running** state, then you have successfully configured the cluster to authenticate with and pull images from the private registry.
+If the cluster does not enter the **Running** state, navigate to the **Events** table and observe if the cluster is emitting errors related to image pulls.